Baby Boomers have the second largest share in buying new homes, so they shouldn’t be ignored in your marketing efforts.

 Preferred Media Consumption and the Ideal Marketing Channels to Market to Baby Boomers

-The top three online activities for boomers are search engines (96%), email (96%), and shopping for products and services.
+Boomers’ top three online activities are search engines (96%), email (96%), and shopping for products and services.

 Another offline marketing channel that seems to perform better is television.

-But this is merely a channel that sparks the motivation to then look online for more information (using again search engines, source).
+But this is merely a channel that sparks the motivation to look online for more information (using search engines, source).

-So, the best bet when it comes to online marketing is to use search engine marketing as a marketing channel.
+So, the best bet for online marketing is to use search engine marketing as a marketing channel.

-So, the two marketing channels to focus on to best reach the boomers could be search engine optimization via content marketing, like I discussed in this article, and pay per click advertising via Google search ads or Bing Ads (this would be the short game, source).
+So, the two marketing channels to focus on to best reach the boomers could be search engine optimization via content marketing and pay-per-click advertising via Google search ads or Bing Ads (this would be the short game, source).

 How a Marketing Strategy for Baby Boomers Could Look Like